changkun/destrictor/README.md

 # `destrictor`

-`destrictor` is a CMS that was oritinally written by [Richard Atterer](http://atterer.org/destrictor), which takes a fundamentally different approach to some technical aspects of content generation.
+`destrictor` is a CMS that is oritinally written by [Richard Atterer](http://atterer.org/destrictor), which takes a fundamentally different approach to some technical aspects of content generation.
 Its aim is to get maximum performance by not building pages when they are fetched,